Futures Studies

 Futures literacy elevates the foresight approach by proposing that our present thinking is inherently biased with what is currently knowable.
 It suggests that deterministic forecasting of future states can result in colonizing the future with existing systems.
 A futures literacy approach proposes to imagine different futures with the awareness that our very state of anticipation is filled with assumptions.
 When people are aware of such assumptions they can become skilled at opening up to imagine the unexpected, the invisible, the most novel phenomena.

-Visit the ICEWISE Simulation page, or check out these publications from my futures projects:
+Visit the ICEWISE Simulation page, or access publications from the below list from my futures projects:

 References: